skypjack/entt/docs/md/entity.md

 organizer.emplace<&free_function>("func");
 ```

-When a function of any type is registered with the organizer, everything it
+When a function is registered with the organizer, everything it accesses is
-accesses is considered a _resource_ (views are _unpacked_ and their types are
+considered a _resource_ (views are _unpacked_ and their types are treated as
-treated as resources).
-The _constness_ of the type also dictates its access mode
+resources).
+The _constness_ of a type also dictates its access mode (RO/RW).
+In
-(RO/RW).
-In turn, this affects the resulting graph, since it influences the
+turn, this affects the resulting graph, since it influences the possibility of
-possibility of launching tasks in parallel.<br/>
+launching tasks in parallel.<br/>
 As for the registry, if a function doesn't explicitly request it or requires a
 constant reference to it, it's considered a read-only access.
 Otherwise, it's
 considered as read-write access.
-All functions will still have the registry
+All functions have the registry among their
-among their resources.
+resources.

 When registering a function, users can also require resources that aren't in the
 list of parameters of the function itself.
 These are declared as template